 The Chai Lai Orchid has a wonderful restaurant overlooking the river and they provide outstanding service.
 Really, I have many years of hotel management experience under my belt and I always find something that can be fixed.
 I have nothing but compliments about the food, service or surroundings.

 This resort does offer Wi-Fi, but it is limited to the restaurant area.
 Their food is very fresh and made to order, but is a bit pricey for Thailand (about $3-$6 for an entree).
 This is understandable as you are a bit remote and it is much less than it would be in the US.
-I absolutely loved the Asian Chicken Salad and Alan and Anya loved the Cashew Chicken.
+I absolutely loved the Asian Chicken Salad and Alan and our daughter loved the Cashew Chicken.

 As soon as you arrive, you are greeted with fresh coconut juice and the tour book offerings.
 They allow you time to get settled and figure out your plans for your stay.
 I highly recommend booking one of their many tours.
 You can have a full day of trekking to waterfalls, hill tribes, elephants, rafting and more.
 We took advantage of the bamboo rafting excursion as well as the free inner tubing on the river.
 We highly recommend them both.
 We even had a chance to take out some kayaks.